hello world!

 • Adequate water intake – Drink at least eight cups of water daily to ensure proper hydration from within.

 • No alcohol and nicotine – Alcohol is a natural diuretic, dehydrating the skin and disrupting the natural lipid barrier.
-Nicotine smoke also impairs the skin barrier, lowering nutrient and oxygen delivery, increasing inflammation, and disrupting wound healing.
+Nicotine also weakens the skin barrier, lowering nutrient and oxygen delivery, increasing inflammation, and impeding wound healing.
 It is best to avoid both for overall health.

 • Stress relief – Stress significantly impacts various factors affecting the skin, including hormonal balance, gut health, sleep pattern, and inflammatory response.
 Employ stress-relieving tactics, such as moderate physical activity, relaxing hobbies, meditation, etc.